RoughCut vs. Plotline Pro: Which Wedding Filmmaker Tool Is Right for You?

 Pricing

-RoughCut offers a free tier (2 lifetime projects) and subscription plans starting at $39/month for Pro.
+RoughCut offers a free tier (1 project) and subscription plans starting at $39/month for Pro.
 Yearly subscribers get all their transcription hours upfront — 180 hours on Pro, 480 on Studio, 1,200 on Business.
 Plotline Pro's pricing varies.
 For studios handling 40+ weddings per year, RoughCut's Studio plan ($79/month) offers strong value.

 The Bottom Line